wdolek/w4k-aspnetcore-correlator/docs/configuration.md

 ```

 Notice that `KeepIncomingHeaderName(string = null)` has argument.
 When Correlation ID is not received, there's
-obviously no way how to determine "incoming header" - and this is the place where you can help Correlator to know
+obviously no way how to determine _incoming header_ - and this is the place where you can help Correlator to know
 how to propagate correlation.

 Default value of fallback header name is `"X-Correlation-Id"`.